abdeoliveira/examgen/README.md

 If there is no figure in the question, the argument must be `none`.
 The later expects the figure width as argument, if any.
 If `file:none` then `width:` argument is ignored (although `width:` *must* be present).

-File figures must be located in the `~/input/figs` folder.
-My setup works well with the `png` format but you can use any one suitable to by `LaTex`.
+File figures must be located in the `input/figs/` folder.
+My setup works well with the `png` format but you can use any one suitable to `LaTex`.

 #### The `@answer` block